 Snug Falls Road

 26th October 2018

-Directions - From Hobart take the A6 south towards Kingston.
-Follow the signs to get onto the B68 (Channel Hwy) and continue along here until you reach Snug.
-Take the right turn onto Snug Tiers Rd and then the left turn onto Snug Falls Rd.
-Follow this gravel road until you reach the car park for the hike (it is marked).
+Directions - To reach Snug Falls, take the A6 south from Hobart towards Kingston and follow the signs to get onto the B68 (Channel Highway), continuing along here until you reach Snug.
+Take the right turn onto Snug Tiers Road and then the left turn onto Snug Falls Road.
+Follow this gravel road until you reach the car park for the hike (it is marked by blue wooden signs).

 The Hike - With a week in Hobart to visit Caris' family, it was decided that we should head out and visit the Tahune Airwalk so I thought it would be fun to tack on a hike from my list that was on the way.
 Given we would be joined by Caris' sister and her young niece Elizabeth aka Lizard Breath, it had to be a relatively easy hike and have some reward for the effort.
 Snug Falls fit the bill at an advertised 2km (ended up being over 3km) and had a cool little waterfall at the bottom.
 This would be my first Tassie waterfall so I was quite excited at the prospect of photographing a lush paradise of ferns, running water and damp moss.